spryker/spryker-docs/docs/scos/dev/upgradability-services/upgrader-tool-overview.md

 ### 7. Creates a PR

-Creates a PR using [PHP GitHub API](https://github.com/KnpLabs/php-github-api).
+GitHub integration: creates a PR using [PHP GitHub API](https://github.com/KnpLabs/php-github-api).
+GitLab integration: creates a PR using [PHP GitLab API](https://github.com/GitLabPHP/Client).
 After the PR is created, you can review and merge it to apply the updates.

-#### How does the upgrader create a PR via GitLab?

 ### 8. Optional: Rolls back the changes